 Essential reading: Keep your dog safe with these collars

-There are a few wearables that even double-up as activity/health trackers.
+There are a few gadgets that even double-up as activity/health trackers.
 Though a few extra pounds seem like they can’t hurt, obesity can be a life-threatening condition for your pet.
 Up to 60% of cats in the US are overweight, making it the most common nutritional disorder identified in veterinary practice.
 Your pet may be overweight, but you may not realize it.

 Whistle claims to be the first device and app system that combines location-tracking and smart activity monitoring into one simple experience.
-The device attaches to your pet’s existing collar allowing you to keep track of them in real-time.
+The popular device attaches to your pet’s existing collar allowing you to keep track of them in real-time.

 Whistle the tracker itsself is priced affordably, there is a monthly fee of around $7-$10.
 Coverage is only in the US for now.